Accessibility statement

 Adult Social Care Adults Portal

-This accessibility statement applies to our Adults Portal which is supplied to East Sussex County Council under contract with third-party company Liquidlogic.
+This accessibility statement applies to our Adults Portal which is supplied to East Sussex County Council under contract with third-party company SystemC.
 The Adults Portal is used to fill in an online self-assessment to find out if you are eligible for social care support.
 You can apply yourself or on behalf of someone else.

 How accessible the Adults Portal is: